Ultra Hal

-Ultra Hal Assistant is a chatterbot intended to function as a personal assistant.
-It was developed by Zabaware, Inc. Ultra Hal uses a natural language interface with animated characters using speech synthesis.
+Ultra Hal is a chatbot intended to function as a virtual assistant.
+It was developed by Zabaware, Inc.

+Ultra Hal uses a natural language interface with animated characters using speech synthesis.
 Users can communicate with the chatterbot via typing or via a speech recognition engine.
 It utilizes the WordNet lexical dictionary.
 Its name is an allusion to HAL 9000, the artificial intelligence from the movie 2001: A Space Odyssey.

 Ultra Hal won the 2007 Loebner Prize for "most human" chatterbot.